kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

 Limit ranges\
 Application run-time misconfiguration\

-**Q5 What are StatefulSets?**\
+**Q23 What are StatefulSets?**\
+**Ans** :\
-Ans: StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames.
+StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames.
 It provides guarantees about the ordering of deployment and scaling.

-StatefulSets are valuable for applications that require one or more of the following:
+StatefulSets are valuable for applications that require one or more of the following: \

-Stable, unique network identifiers
+Stable, unique network identifiers\
-Stable, persistent storage
+Stable, persistent storage \
-Ordered, graceful deployment and scaling
+Ordered, graceful deployment and scaling \
-Ordered, graceful deletion and termination
+Ordered, graceful deletion and termination \
-If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller such as Deployments or ReplicaSets that provides a set of stateless replicas.
+If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller such as Deployments or ReplicaSets that provides a set of stateless replicas. \

-StatefulSet Components
+StatefulSet Components \

-A Headless Service
+A Headless Service \
-A StatefulSet
+A StatefulSet \
-A PersistentVolume
+A PersistentVolume \

-Below are manifests of a Service, StatefulSet and Persistent volume:
+Below are manifests of a Service, StatefulSet and Persistent volume: \

 apiVersion: v1
 kind: Service